I know what you’re thinking 23 minutes into your call center experience:

 2. When you need to increase (or decrease) support coverage quickly

-For businesses with seasonal cycles, like e-commerce, support volume can vary widely throughout the year., without over-hiring or having to let people go when the queues are quiet.
+For businesses with seasonal cycles, like e-commerce, support volume can vary widely throughout the year.
+Outsourced support teams allow for scaling the team size up and down as needed, without over-hiring or having to let people go when the queues are quiet.

 Even if you intend to hire internally, the process of finding applicants, interviewing and onboarding can take months.
 Shervin Talieh, founder at PartnerHero, helps a number of his clients manage varying support loads: